karimmouden/CEH-in-bullet-points/chapters/13-web-applications/test/Session_Hijacking/SessionHijackingConcepts.md

 Is it possible to gain the remote shell access to the remote machine without browser/javascript/flash etc. vulnerability?

-              No. Marin needs 0 day in order to escalate to remote shell

                                    Yes.
-There is an exploit in BeeF that always works;
-                    afterall Marin has access to the remote browser

-              Yes.
 Marin can try to use social engineering attacks (like “Fake Flash Update”), and try to fool the user into clicking on the malicious payload : TRUE

-              No. This is impossible to be done over XSS and BeeF

 -----------------------------